ALEXANDRA ROAD'S LEIGHTON HOUSE - A REVISIT

 Lived at 55 Alexandra Road

-A composer, conductor and virtuoso concert pianist who was quite well-known early in the 20th century.
-His son was the legendary English bassoonist Gwydion Brooke.
+Was a composer, conductor, and virtuoso concert pianist who was quite well-known at the start of the 20th century.
 This was his address between 1940 and 1958, when he died.
-(13)

 Joseph Charles Holbrooke